-"I have one of the best jobs, if not the best, at Doane College.
+"I have one of the best jobs, if not the best, at Doane University.
 I

 have the great privilege of working with many of our best students and

 creating with and for them something of great beauty.
 This is simply

 • D. M. in Conducting - Northwestern University